odpi/specs/ODPi-Runtime.md

 The designation [TEST_ENVIRONMENT] is reserved for entries that are defining constraints on the environment in which ODPi-compliant Hadoop platforms are expected to run.
 The output of the reference implementation validation testsuite is expected to capture enough information to identify whether the test execution environment conforms to the specification.

-Hadoop Build Specifications
+Build Specifications
 ===========================

-To help achieve TONE, ODPi-compliant Hadoop platforms MUST conform to the following build specifications.
+To help achieve TONE, ODPi-compliant platforms MUST conform to the following build specifications.

-Hadoop Version Specifications
+Version Specifications
 -----------------------------

--   **[HADOOP_VERSION]** For this version of the specification, ODPi Platforms MUST be a descendent of the Apache Hadoop 2.7 branch.
+-   **[HADOOP_VERSION]** For this version of the specification, ODPi Platforms MUST include a descendent of the Apache Hadoop 2.7 branch.
 Future versions MAY increase the base Apache Hadoop version.

+-   **[HIVE_VERSION]** For this version of the specification, ODPi Platforms MUST include a descendent of Apache Hive 1.2.
+Future versions MAY increase the base Apache Hive version.

 -   The Apache components in an ODPi reference release MUST have their source be 100% committed to an Apache source tree.

-Hadoop Patch Specifications
+Patch Specifications
 ---------------------------

 While ODPi can be more prescriptive when it comes to the source-code and release-timing of major and minor releases of Apache components, platform providers need more flexibility in dealing with patch releases.
 In particular, to deal with urgent security or availability problems for their customers, providers need to be able to do just about anything to triage an emergency situation.
 Even after an emergency is dealt with, some customers and/or vendors are very conservative about change-management and providers need flexibility to work with such customers.